-Teaching programmes are carefully planned to take into account students' previous work and achievements.
-This work will be supported by the use of agreed transfer documentation including curriculum information, Transition plans, EHC plans and other formal and informal contacts between teaching staff here and at our main partner provision.
+Teaching programmes are carefully planned to consider students' previous work and achievements.
+This work will be supported using agreed transfer documentation including curriculum information, Transition plans, EHC plans and other formal and informal contacts between teaching staff here and at our main partner provision.